Facebook Surrenders Russian-Linked Influence Ads To Congress

 It also says it plans to better enforce restrictions on "improper" material, require more documentation from buyers of election ads and collaborate with its competitors.

-The next milestone in this story could take place on Wednesday, when Senate Intelligence Committee Chairman Richard Burr, R-N.C. and Vice Chairman Mark Warner, D-Va., are scheduled to convene a joint press conference in Washington, D.C.
+The next milestone in this story could take place on Wednesday, when Senate Intelligence Committee Chairman Richard Burr, R-N.C., and Warner are scheduled to convene a joint news conference in Washington, D.C.